Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

 The local currency is the Gambian Dalasi (GMD).
 It can be difficult to change foreign currency other than British Pounds (Sterling) outside of Banjul and the Atlantic coast resorts.
 The tourist area of Senegambia also has a number of foreign exchange operators who exchange $US.

 The Gambia is a cash-based economy.
-Credit cards are not widely accepted.
-Some tourist hotels accept credit cards but telecommunication issues can may make credit card transactions difficult to process.
+Credit cards aren't widely accepted.
+Some tourist hotels accept credit cards but telecommunication issues can make credit card transactions difficult to process.

 There are a limited number of ATMs.
-Plan ahead and take sufficient cash to meet your needs.
-Contact your bank to make sure that your cards will work.
+Plan ahead and take enough cash to meet your needs.
+Contact your bank to ensure that your cards will work.

 Safety and security